TheForwardDev/doc/en/fields/has-one.md

 HasMany::make('Profile', 'profile')
 ```

-You can omit `$resource` if the model resource matches the name of the relationship.
+You can omit `$resource` if the `ModelResource` matches the name of the relationship.

 ```php
 class ProfileResource extends ModelResource